dx111/jupyterhub-pachyderm/README.md

 - By default, it should be reachable on port 80 of your cluster's hostname.
 - On minikube, navigate to one of the URLs printed out when you run `minikube service proxy-public --url`.

-You should reach a login page; if you don't, see the troubleshooting section below.
-Now login by using your pachyderm github or OTP auth token for your password.
+You should see a login page.
+If you do not see the login page, read the troubleshooting section below.
+Log in by using your Pachyderm GitHub or OTP auth token for your password.
 Your JupyterHub username will be the same as your Pachyderm username.

 Once you're logged in, you should be able to connect to the Pachyderm cluster from within a JupyterHub notebook; e.g., if Pachyderm auth is enabled, try this: